An introduction to the PRECIS system

 Formulation of the PRECIS model

-What hardware and OS is required to run PRECIS?
+What hardware and operating system is required to run PRECIS?

-PRECIS has been developed to run on PCs under 32-bit Intel (x86) compatible Linux-based systems.
-No particular Linux operating system is recommended; several distributions of SuSE, RedHat and Mandrake/Mandriva have been tested successfully.
+PRECIS has been developed to run on PCs under 64-bit Intel (x86-64) compatible Linux-based systems.
+No particular Linux operating system is recommended; several distributions of SuSE, RedHat, Ubuntu and Debian have been tested successfully.
 Dual-boot PCs can be used, but bear in mind that the Windows partition will be unavailable unless the experiment is interrupted and the machine re-booted.
-PRECIS's control scripts require the public domain Korn shell (pdksh) to be installed, which is not always done as part of a default Linux installation.
-However, it isn't necessary to use the Korn shell as the interactive shell.

 Depending on the output options chosen, a typical 30-year PRECIS experiment generates between 130 and 540GB of output data, whilst the boundary conditions for a thirty-year experiment occupy 40GB.
-A hard disk size of at least 100GB is therefore recommended, although with careful data management by the user, smaller disks can be used.
-It is recommended that DLT or DAT tapes are used for back-up and permanent storage of the output data.
-The preferred medium for supplying boundary data is via an IDE hard drive, typically 500GB.
+A hard disk size of at least 500GB is therefore recommended, although with careful data management by the user, smaller disks can be used.

 How fast is PRECIS?

-A typical experiment, covering a 100-by-100 grid box domain and including a representation of the atmospheric sulphur-cycle, run on a 1 core, takes 2.5 months to complete a 30-year simulation.
-With 4 cores it will take about 3 weeks and 8 cores about 2 weeks.
+A typical experiment, covering a 100-by-100 grid box domain run on 2 cores in parallel, takes 1 month to complete a 30-year simulation.
+With 4 cores it will take about 2 weeks and 8 cores about 1 weeks.

 What output does PRECIS produce?

-A comprehensive set of variables has been chosen for PRECIS's default output - for a listing, please see Appendix C of the PRECIS technical manual (PDF, 1 MB) .
-The user can specify the levels on which upper-air variables are output.
-Variables are automatically output as "climate" means (monthly, seasonal, annual, decadal etc.).
-Daily and hourly means can be selected if required.
+A comprehensive set of variables has been chosen for PRECIS's default output - for a listing, please see Appendix C of the PRECIS Technical Manual.

 Can PRECIS be parallelized or run on a cluster?